andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 There's no way to know but I'm going to believe that their passport control fiasco benefited us.
-We got seats all in the same row before anybody else had to scramble for
+We got seats all in the same row before anybody else had to scramble for the scraps.

 That's the thing about travel mercies.
 They are mysterious.

 <h4 class="article-subheader">Bergen</h4>

-Three hours later we are rambling through the streets of Bergen, Norway in a rented Toyota Corolla crossover, unsure of what any of the street signs mean,
+Three hours later our peregrinating posse is rambling through the streets of Bergen, Norway in a rented ruby red Toyota Corolla crossover, unsure of what any of the street signs mean,

 "Are we going the wrong way?
 What do these signs with a red X going through them mean?
-I feel like this is wrong but the GPS says to go this way.
+I feel like this is wrong but the GPS says to go this way...
 I think?"

-After a sinuous path through the streets of old Bergen we arrive at our airbnb.
+After a few questionable but ostensibly legal side alleys in the heart of old Bergen we find ourselves us at our accommodation at last.
 We drop our bags and trundle down to the city center.
 We walk past *Bryggen* (Norwegian for "the dock"), a series of shops, museums, restaurants, and pubs lining the east side of V&aring;gen harbor dating back to the 11th